lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 ReadTheDocs Version:3 Jobs
 ##########################

-ReadTheDocs Projects can be configured in a nested manner, by configuring a project as a subproject of another project.
-This allows for documentation projects to share a search index and a namespace or custom domain, but still be maintained independently.
+ReadTheDocs supports the nesting of projects, by configuring a project as a subproject of another project.
+This allows for documentation projects to share a search index and a namespace or custom domain, while still maintained independently of each other.

-The master Read The Docs project files are usually maintained in a "docs" git repository and should contain an index with links to all the sub-projects.
-Each sub-project must maintain its documentation files in a "docs" subdirectory within that software component's git repository.
+The master Read The Docs project files, maintained in a "docs" Git repository should contain an index with links to all the sub-projects.
+Each sub-project must maintain its documentation files in a "docs" subdirectory within that software component's Git repository.

 The RTDv3 Jenkins jobs publish documentation by triggering builds at ReadTheDocs.io.
 That build process clones the appropriate repository and transforms reStructuredText (RST) and other files into HTML.
-All project's Read the Docs builds are performed separately from sub-project builds.
+All project's Read the Docs builds separately from sub-project builds.

-The Read The Docs site supports multiple versions of documentation for the master project and every sub-project.
-Every project should have a development branch that's published at ReadTheDocs under the title "latest"; in git this is usually the "master" branch.
+The Read The Docs site supports versioned documentation for the master project and every sub-project.
+Every project should have a development branch that's published at ReadTheDocs under the title "latest"; in Git this is the "master" branch although can be different in some projects.
 Most projects also declare releases periodically.
 ReadTheDocs automatically detects the creation of git branches and git tags, and publishes the most recent one under the title "stable."
 For more details please see `ReadTheDocs Versions
 <https://docs.readthedocs.io/en/stable/versions.html>`_.
 Teams can
 control this process using Jenkins job configuration parameters as discussed below.